24/7 SERVICE: (530) 544-6474

 If your pipes break:

 • Turn off water at your home shut-off valve.
 If you cannot turn the water off, call 530-544-6474 for help 24 hours a day.
-Nights, weekends, and holiday calls will incur charges
+There is a minimum $75.00 fee for water on/off.
+If you have a water leak over 500 GPH and the District is unable to reach you, we may send staff out to shut off the water.
+Any water shut off will incur a minimum $75.00 fee.

 Winterize Irrigation System